Yukode/C/README.txt

 Language: C

-Hi there, hope I can help you with your programming tasks.
+Hi there, hope this will help you with your programming tasks.
 Goodluck and Enjoy!

 Creator, Yukode.